JeanBaptisteServais/Jojo-detector-/README.md

 we only can obtein the spoons and the fork (in reality it detect fork + spoon) and not the cut

-but we can say it's correct ! because we never choose our dataset and quality from our start picture has a bad quality and for the cut, and we only download 200 pictures (case it's so long) and among the last 200 pictures there are a lot of strange objets !
+but we can say it's correct ! because we never choose our dataset and quality from our start picture has a bad quality and for the cut, and we only download 200 pictures (case it's so long) and among the last 200 pictures there are a lot of strange objets ! i think have understood how train a classifier so it's ok for me

 <br><br><br><br><br><br><br><br><br><br><br><br><br>
 <h1>Limits</h1>